christarazi/global-pushd-popd/README.md

-# global-pushd-popd
+# pushpopdir
-A global pushd/popd-like utility designed to behave exactly like `pushd` and `popd` except with a global stack.
+A pushd/popd-like utility designed to behave exactly like `pushd` and `popd` except with a global stack.

 The stack is not bound by a terminal process unlike the original commands.
 You